stingray127/orochi-superlite/README.md

 The stock mouse is made of 3 main parts: Lower Shell, Upper Shell, and Inner Skeleton.

 I removed the Inner Skeleton of the mouse and replaced all its functions with various 3D printed parts.

+## Suggested Usage

+I don't really recommend going for the Lipo variant unless you really know what you are doing.
+I had to crack a Lipo AA battery apart to harvest its charging circuit, which should be done with extreme caution.
+I also directly soldered Lipo connections to the charging circuit, but you could also just source and solder a dedicated battery connection to the circuit.

+LR44 or 675 Button cells are much safer to work with.
+Get or print a button cell holder, and desolder the battery cable from the Inner Skeleton part of the stock Orochi, and you're in business.

 ## Functional Descriptions